MohneeshPurohit/MohneeshPurohit/README.md

 When I step away from the keyboard, you can usually find me at the gym training for my next powerlifting block.

-*   🎓 **Academics:** Maintaining a 9.5+ CGPA with coursework in Operating Systems and Database Management.
 *   🛠️ **Currently Building:** Automated Telemetry & Remediation Engine
 *   📫 **Reach me at:** mohneeshklb@gmail.com